1. Home

 6. Check Your Mobile Data Connection

 Poor internet connection from your cellular network can be at fault.
 See if you have active mobile data and that your service provider is online by checking the signal bar for signal strength.
-If you’re in a rural area or there are heavy weather conditions, you’re more likely to not have a signal.
+If you’re in a rural area or there are heavy weather conditions, you may experience phone with no service problem.

 If you have issues with your cellular data connection but your network provider is active on other nearby iPhones, try removing and re-inserting your SIM card, also checking for damage and improper alignment.